ejchou/spend-coach/README.md

 1. Open the **Live Demo** link.
 2. On the Spend Coach screen, use the **Sample Events**:
-   - Groceries high
+   - Dining high
-   - Delivery streak
+   - Shopping streak
-   - Paycheck deposit
+   - Paycheck
-   - Slow fallback
+   - Slow analysis
-   - Error
+   - Analysis error
 3. Watch the **Thinking** state for ~300–500 ms, then the **Result** state.
-4. Try **Accept / Tweak / Undo**.
+4. Try **Confirm / Edit / Undo**.
 5. Notice the small chip: *Model v0.2 · ~320 ms · confidence 0.82*.

 Screenshots are in `/assets/`.